 The Challenging Conditions Myth

-The challenging conditions myth was created almost forty years ago by the sea kayaking industry (SKIN).
-By people with a financial interest in the sport who were afraid that promoting cold water safety would reduce the rapidly growing number of people interested in sea kayaking.
+The challenging conditions myth was created over forty years ago by influencers in the sea kayaking industry who disliked wearing wetsuits and were afraid that promoting cold water safety would reduce the rapidly growing number of people interested in sea kayaking.
+It was developed as a counter-argument to cold water safety advocates who said that paddlers should always wear thermal protection when paddling on cold water.

-The challenging conditions message is hard to miss because it's been woven into a lot of brochures, books, and instructional programs.
-There are many variations of this myth, but they all send the same irresponsible message.
+The challenging conditions myth is hard to miss because it's been widely adopted by some well-meaning national organizations and woven into a lot of brochures, articles, books, safety messages, how-to videos, and gear checklists - as well as experiential and instructional programs.

 Three Noteworthy Examples